AdaCore/gnatstudio/docs/users_guide/tools.rst

 The Tools Menu
 ==============

 The `Tools` menu gives access to additional tools.
-Some items are currently disabled, meaning that these are planned tools not yet available.
+If an option is disabled, it means it's a planned tool that's not yet available.

 The list of active items includes: